andweller/bioinformatics/README.md

-Bioinformatics
+# Bioinformatics

 A collection of bioinformatic algorithms.
 This project is comprised of the following components:

-Bioinformatics: The primary project with source code for the Bioinformatics class library.
+- Bioinformatics: The primary project with source code for the Bioinformatics class library.
   - DnaStrand Class: This class represents a sequence of nucleotides making up a DNA strand.
 Genetic analysis can be performed by calling class methods.

-BioConsole: A console project used for debugging purposes
+- BioConsole: A console project used for debugging purposes

-BioTest: A test suite for the Bioinformatics class library
+- BioTest: A test suite for the Bioinformatics class library

+---

 The entire project is licensed under the following MIT License:

-The MIT License (MIT)
+**The MIT License (MIT)**

 Copyright (c) 2016 andweller

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: